larpGit/larpwright/README.md

 <br/><br/>

 ## Description
-The Larpwright Design Tools plugin provides four custom post types and related custom taxonomies that may help with designing and planning a [larp](https://nordiclarp.org/wiki/Larp) (live-action role-play):
+The Larpwright Design Tools plugin provides five custom post types and related custom taxonomies that may help with designing and planning a [larp](https://nordiclarp.org/wiki/Larp) (live-action role-play):
 * Character
 * Scene
 * Location
 * Prop
+* Workshop Activity

 The focus is on collaboration allowing a team to jointly write characters and plots, comment on each other’s work, and track changes across revisions.
 The plugin depends on a couple of other plugins to provide its full potential, e.g., for linking connections between characters or adding logos or banners to custom taxonomies like in-game groups.